 The Aspire to Entrepreneurship program has, from its inception in 2016, have been stakeholder driven.
 Partner and community stakeholders developed three central principles that drive the program implementation and design.
 Those principles are:

 1. Meeting People Where They Are

 3. Building Community Wealth

-The program was piloted in 2016, and has been extended into 2017 with three overlapping cohorts.
+The program was piloted in 2016, and has been extended into a fifth cohort in 2019.
 We appreciate the interest and support of applicants, stakeholders, and partners.